-Our Development Consents require an Asset Protection Zone (APZ) adjacent to the forested land.
+Our Development Consent requires an Asset Protection Zone (APZ) adjacent to the forested land.
 Effectively this is a setback limiting development in APZ areas of Stage 1 and Stage 2.
-It requires a perimeter road for bush fire-fighting access.
-Another on-going condition of our development consent requires an Inner Protection Zone (IPZ) for the whole of the Stage 1 and 2 areas be maintained with similar fuel load provisions applicable to an APZ.
+It requires a perimeter road for bushfire fighting access.
+Another on-going condition of our Development Consent requires an Inner Protection Zone (IPZ) for the whole of the Stage 1 and 2 areas be maintained with similar fuel load provisions applicable to an APZ.
+Much of the work at the Bushifre Hazard Reduction Events, funded through the Bushfire Levy noted in the Finance Liabilities section above, attends to the requirements of the APZ.